yandex-cloud/docs/en/_tutorials/dataplatform/outbound-replication.md

 1. Make sure that all the source cluster's hosts are accessible by a public IP address so that the target cluster can connect to the source.
 For more information, see [{#T}](../../managed-postgresql/operations/cluster-create.md).
 1. [Install the {{ mpg-name }} client SSL certificates on the hosts of the target cluster](../../managed-postgresql/operations/connect.md#get-ssl-cert).
 They're required to successfully connect to the source cluster that is publicly available.
-1. If necessary, set up the firewall and [security groups](../../managed-postgresql/operations/connect.md#configuring-security-groups) so that you can connect to the source cluster from the target cluster, as well as to each cluster separately (for example, using the [psql](https://www.postgresql.org/docs/current/app-psql.html) utility).
+1. If necessary, set up the firewall{% if audience != "internal" %} and [security groups](../../managed-postgresql/operations/connect.md#configuring-security-groups){% endif %} so that you can connect to the source cluster from the target cluster, as well as to each cluster separately (for example, using the [psql](https://www.postgresql.org/docs/current/app-psql.html) utility).
 1. Make sure that you can connect to the source cluster's hosts from the target cluster's hosts.
 1. Make sure you can [connect to the source cluster](../../managed-postgresql/operations/connect.md) and the target cluster via SSL.
 1. Check that an empty database is created on the target cluster to migrate your data to.